single-cell-proteomic/SCPRO-HI/README.md

 **Data format**

-The SCPRO-HI algorithm and reproduction pipeline accepts single-cell datasets in annData format (with .h5ad file extension).
-All the datasets will be integrated have to be in the same directory and the path of that directory is given to the driver function.
+The SCPRO-HI algorithm and reproduction pipeline accept single-cell datasets in annData format (with the .h5ad file extension).
+All datasets to be integrated must be located in the same directory and the path to that directory must be provided to the driver function.

 **Demo**

-Run the **SCPRO.py** file in the command line by passing **SCPRO-HI** as method parameter and the path of the single-cell datasets' directory, respectively.
-Please note that, if **All** is provided for the 'method' parameter, than all the algorithms in the paper are executed.
+To run the **SCPRO.py** file in the command line, pass 'SCPRO-HI' as the method parameter and the path to the directory containing the single-cell datasets.
+If you would like to execute all the algorithms in the paper, provide 'All' as the value for the 'method' parameter.
+Note that this will run all algorithms.

 **Quick start**

-The model can be tested by running **SCPRO.py** file in command line or calling **scprohi_run()** function from **SCPRO.py** file in the code block.
-Use the following command for calling in Terminal:
+The algorithm can be tested by either running the **SCPRO.py** file in the command line or calling the **scprohi_run()** function from the **SCPRO.py** file in a code block.
+To run the file in the Terminal, use the following command:

 `$ python3 SCPRO.py "SCPRO-HI" datasets_directory_path